? - ?

 As Talleyrand he took part in his last silent movie "Waterloo" (29) directed by Karl Grune with Charles Willy Kayser, Charles Vanel, Otto Gebühr, Friedrich Ulmer, Carl de Vogt and Camilla von Holley.

 He continued his film career in the sound film era of the 30s and he acted in Carl Boese's "Roman einer Nacht" (33) with Liane Haid, Gustav Diessl, Paul Otto, Fritz Odemar and Max Schreck, as a district attorney in "Weisse Majestät" (34) with Gustav Diessl, Hertha Thiele, Beni Führer, Carl de Vogt and Ernst Stahl-Nachbaur as well as Franz Seitz's "Achtung!
 Wer kennt diese Frau?"
 (34) with Hilde von Stolz, Mathias Wieman, Werner Fütterer and Otto Wernicke.
 In this movie he played the role of earl Geza von Teröcky.

-Afterwards he concentrated to the theater again, only after World War II he appeared again in few more movies.
+Afterwards he concentrated to the theater again and with outbreak of World War II he served again as on officer in the army.